JossArchived/WoolVolcano/README.md

 If you encounter any bugs, have suggestions or questions, [create an issue](https://github.com/Josscoder/WoolVolcano/issues/new).

-## Setup

-1) Download the latest version here
-2) Put the .phar in your plugins folder
-3) And finally, start your server!

 ## How can I preview?

 Only operator players can write "volcano" without quotes in the server chat.